cmangos/issues/.github/ISSUE_TEMPLATE/feature.md

----
+﻿---
 name: 🚀 Feature
-about: Only for well defined and described Features
+about: Ask for a well defined and described Feature
 ---

 ## 🚀 Feature